 The College has an excellent reputation locally and nationally, retaining Ofsted Outstanding in the latest inspection of 2016 and gaining a Silver TEF Award for HE provision in 2023.
-The quality of the College provision has enabled a host of partnership working including the Cornwall Teaching School, Cornwall SCITT Lead, the Maths Hub for Cornwall and West Devon and most recently has become one of only ten national Computer Hubs.
+The quality of the College provision has enabled a host of partnership working including the Cornwall SCITT Lead, the Maths Hub for Cornwall and West Devon and Computer Hubs.
 These initiatives result in the College working cross phase with many schools in Cornwall and further afield in the South West of England.
 The College is also the only Cornish provider of the South West Institute of Technology.
-This provided funding of £2 million towards a £7.25 million new build, Valency, adjacent to the Seaton building.
-This building is now open and provides higher level qualifications and apprenticeships aligned against key LEP areas such as Digital and Engineering.
-Maintaining a quality brand is essential for the College's success in attracting students and fostering external relationships.
+The College also sponsors a Multi Academy Trust - Truro and Penwith Academy Trust and a 16-19 Free School - Callywith College.